 Chris Hine is the Star Tribune's first analytics and enterprise reporter.
 He'll stand at the intersection of stats and humans and tell the compelling stories he finds there.

 Sarah McLellan covers the Wild and NHL.
 Before joining the Star Tribune in November 2017, she spent five years covering the Coyotes for The Arizona Republic.
 Born in Edmonton and raised in Arizona, Sarah is a graduate of the Walter Cronkite School of Journalism and Mass Communication at Arizona State University.

-Alan Palazzolo is the newsroom developer at the Star Tribune assisting in and leading the creation of interactive and visual stories as well as tools for the newsroom.
-Alan worked in similar positions previously at WNYC and MinnPost and was an inaugural Code for America fellow.
-He is a long time participant and contributor to open source and the local technology community.
+Palazzolo is a newsroom developer at the Star Tribune creating interactive, visual content as well as tools used throughout the newsroom.
+He previously worked in similar positions at WNYC and MinnPost and was an inaugural Code for America fellow.
+Before coming to journalism, Alan created technology for nonprofit organizations.

 Ben Goessling is in his sixth year covering the Vikings, having joined the Star Tribune in 2017 after four seasons at ESPN and one at the Pioneer Press.
 He is an Apple Valley High School and University of Minnesota graduate.

 Alicia Eler is the visual art critic/arts reporter.
 She is the author of the book "The Selfie Generation" (Skyhorse Publishing), which has been reviewed in the New York Times, WIRED Magazine and the Chicago Tribune.
 A native of Chicago by way of L.A., Alicia's writing has also been published in Glamour, the Guardian, CNN, Hyperallergic, Art21 Magazine, LA Weekly, and Aperture.

 Turned out Denver Post columnist Mark Kiszla wasn't agitating as much as he was forecasting.